Title VI-C - Indian Education

 Part C Title VI of the “Every Student Succeeds Act” (ESSA) of 2015 details the national expectations to provide a quality education for American Indian, Alaska and Hawaiian Native students.
 There are federal grant programs to 1) support the efforts of local educational agencies to meet the culturally related educational needs of native students so such students can meet academic standards; 2) ensure that students gain knowledge and understanding of Native communities, languages, tribal histories, traditions and cultures, and 3) to ensure that school staff who serve native students have the ability to provide culturally appropriate and effective instruction

 The Medford School District 549C is part of a consortium led by the Southern Oregon Education District (SOESD).
-For more information on the below services, please contact 541-245-4619 or http://www.soesd.k12.or.us/migrant-ed-ell/.
+For more information on the services below, please contact 541-245-4619 or http://www.soesd.k12.or.us/migrant-ed-ell/.

 Native American Student Unions